aosterwyk/varibot-twitch-js/README.md

 ## Usage

 - Copy botSettings.js.example to botSettings.js in root directory.
 Update required settings.
-- TO DO - Document steps for getting twitch Client ID and other settings
+- TO DO - Steps for twitch Client ID and token
+- TO DO - Steps for google spreadsheet API access
+- TO DO - Sounds and channel points rewards setup
 - Start with ```npm start```

 ## Support